-To provide feedback, use this issue tracker, the communication methods listed on the homepage, or email the document editors.
+To provide feedback, use this issue tracker or the communication methods listed on the website.

-You may use this specification under the Creative Commons Attribution 4.0 International Public License.
+You may use this specification, the documentation and tutorials under the Creative Commons Attribution 4.0 International Public License.
+Source code displayed in the tutorials is placed in Public Domain.

 Live Contracts uses the